🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 A military, some kind of enforcement arm to make sure that the lawless don't basically exploit the lawful.

-And I don't even mean radical in their viewpoint, I mean radical in their execution because they're they're simply mirroring the viewpoints of the mainstream left.
+And in that case, when you're dealing with sanctuary cities and having dealt with Antifa and these people and these left-wing radical groups, and I don't even mean radical in their viewpoint, I mean radical in their execution because they're simply mirroring the viewpoints of the mainstream left.

-Uh they're also funded in a lot of ways.
+They're also funded in a lot of ways.

 They're also funded by NGOs.